-In 2006, he bought Jasper Johns’s famous 1959 painting False Start (1959) from David Geffen for a reported $80 million.
+In 2006, he bought Jasper Johns’s famous 1959 painting False Start from David Geffen for a reported $80 million.
 (The painting had already become famous in art-market history, when S. I. Newhouse, with dealer Larry Gagosian bidding on his behalf, purchased it at Sotheby’s in 1988 for a then-record price of $17 million.)
-That same year, Griffin underwrote a $19 million expansion of the Art Institute of Chicago.
-Designed by Renzo Piano, the new structure features Cézannes on loan from Griffin’s private collection.
+That same year, Griffin underwrote a $19 million Renzo Piano–designed expansion of the Art Institute of Chicago for its modern wing.
+Hanging elsewhere in the museum is a Cézanne on loan from Griffin’s private collection.

 In 2021, Griffin made headlines when he spent $43.2 million on a rare copy of the U.S. Constitution, outbidding ConstitutionDAO, a coalition of some 17,000 people, who had collectively promised more than $40 million to purchase it.
 “The U.S. Constitution is a sacred document that enshrines the rights of every American and all those who aspire to be,” said Griffin, who said he would loan the document to the Crystal Bridges Museum of American Art in Bentonville, Arkansas.

 In 2015, he donated $40 million to the Museum of Modern Art and $10 million to the Museum of Contemporary Art Chicago.
 In 2018, Griffin donated $16 million to the Norton Museum of Art in West Palm Beach, Florida.
 In 2019, Griffin gave $25 million to the Shed, a performing arts center and art space in New York.
 That same year, he also gave a whopping $125 million to Chicago’s Museum of Science and Industry, which announced that it would change its name following the donation.